-Assessment Methodology and Eva luation Assessment Type 1- Full Quantitative Stock Assessment Assessment Method Length based Bayesian model Assessment Dates Latest: 2013 Next: 2017 Overall assessment quality (rank) 1 - High Quality Main data inputs (rank) - Catch History 2 - Medium or Mixed Quality: not believed to be fully representative of catch in the QMA - CPUE Indices early series 2 - Medium or Mixed Quality: not believed to be fully representative of CPUE in the QMA 1- High Quality - CPUE Indices later series 2 - Medium or Mixed Quality: not - Commercial sampling length frequencies believed to be representative of the whole QMA - Tag recapture data 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA - Maturity at length data 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA Data not used (rank) - Research Dive survey indices 3 - Low Quality: not believed to be a reliable indicator of abundance in the whole QMA - Research Dive length frequencies 3 - Low Quality: not believed to be a reliable indicator of length frequency in the whole QMA Changes to Model Structure and Assumptions - Major Sources of Uncertainty Growth data were limited and may not be representative of growth within the whole QMA.
-This was explored through models with alternative growth assumptions, which show the high degree of uncertainty about current stock status associated with uncertainty about growth.
-Assuming CPUE is a reliable index of abundance.
-The model treats the whole of the assessed area of PAU 5D as if it were a single stock with homogeneous biology, habitat and fishing pressures.
-Any effect of voluntary increases in MHS from 125mm to 132mm over the last five years may not have been adequately captured by the model, which could therefore be underestimating the spawning biomass in recent years.
+Assessment Methodology and Evaluation Assessment Type 1- Full Quantitative Stock Assessment Assessment Method Length based Bayesian model

+Assessment Dates Latest: 2017 Next: 2020 Overall assessment quality (rank) 1 - High Quality Main data inputs (rank) - Catch History 2 - Medium or Mixed Quality: not believed to be fully representative of catch in the QMA - CPUE Indices early series 2 - Medium or Mixed Quality: not believed to be fully representative of CPUE in the QMA - CPUE Indices later series - Commercial sampling length frequencies 1- High Quality 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA - Tag recapture data 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA - Maturity at length data 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA Data not used (rank) - Research Dive survey indices 3 - Low Quality: not believed to be a reliable indicator of abundance in the whole QMA 3 - Low Quality: not believed to be - Research Dive length frequencies a reliable indicator of length frequency in the whole QMA Changes to Model Structure and - Added a more flexible fund Assumptions variance associated with the mean growth increment r d biomass) was calculated after , and half of the fishing mortality was applied and han of the fishing mortanty 1.1 n for fitting the tea recenture on for fitting the tag-recapture observations. s can be assigned to individual Major Courage of Uncertainty 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 d may not be representative of growth Major Sources of Uncertainty within the whole QMA.
+This valternative growth assumption uncertainty about current stock about growth. d may not be representative of growth was explored through models with s, which show the high degree of k status associated with uncertainty - Assuming CPUE is a reliable of the assessed area of PAU 5D as if it geneous biology, habitat and fishing pressures. geneous biology, habitat and fishing eases in MHS from 125 mm to 132 • ny not have been adequately captured by the model, which could the spawning biomass in recent ye y in the model is the low confidence mortality.
+The current basis for the y is somewhat ad hoc , and the prior y informative (Butterworth et al were run with different a priori that the estimates were highly suggesting the data are not very stocks and also suggesting tha statements about the status of the t a better understanding of this parameter/dynamic would like ely reduce a large component of uncertainty in this assessment.